Tag

 📕 Read our ultimate guide to user story maps to learn more.

-Agile Planning Mistake #3: Not allowing the plan to live, breathe, and adapt
+Agile Planning Mistake #4: Not allowing the plan to live, breathe, and adapt

-Agile methodology is an iterative approach.
+As we've already discussed, agile is an iterative approach.
 This means your agile planning needs to leave room for changes.
 Your plan should be able to grow and adapt as you progress with each sprint or product roadmap.

 At the beginning of a sprint, you lack the information needed to see the full picture.
 You don’t have everything you need to build the perfect solution, and that’s okay.
 It’s all part of the process.
 Spending hours or days trying to iron out the perfect plan just wastes time that could be better spent learning and solving problems as they come.
+What you thought would provide the most value during the planning phase could be completely different down the track.

 You may need to alter your plan after a roadblock comes up in a daily stand-up, or you may learn about a customer concern that completely changes your direction.
 Iterations are inevitable and welcomed!
 They help you keep pace with incoming information as you learn from each other, stakeholders, and your customers.